Sony's Hirai to address Q2, focus on restructuring

 "Sony adheres to a basic agreement that it will buy S-LCD panels at production cost with an added premium," said Goldman Sachs analyst Takashi Watanabe in a research note.
 "Since market prices of panels have fallen below production costs, it makes sense for Sony to buy Taiwan-made panels."

-Chief Financial Officer Masaru Kato warned in an interview in October that no major announcement on TV restructuring was planned.
+Chief Financial Officer Masaru Kato warned in an interview earlier this month that no major announcement on TV restructuring were planned at that point, which may disappoint investors.

 But JPMorgan analyst Yoshiharu Izumi said he had some expectations for Wednesday's briefing.